aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 # What else can we do?

-Note that the new code is not *absolutely* equivalent to the old; there are some differences between lambda expressions and anonymous classes discussed [below](#vs_class).
-But *for the most part*, you can get away with thinking of them as the same.

 This is already a lot of magic, but there are still more simplifications to come...